grippy/tempest/DESIGN.md

 In order to define a topology, you need to define three basic components:

-- Name: All topologies have a name.
+- `Name`: All topologies have a name.
-- Pipeline: All topologies must define a graph of tasks for handling messages.
+- `Pipeline`: All topologies must define a graph of tasks for handling messages.
-- Source: All topologies must know where to read messages from.
+- `Source`: All topologies must know where to read messages from.

 A topology should be configurable with a few rules:

-- A topology should have a failure policy for defining how message failure should be processed (best effort, retry, or none).
+- A topology should have a failure policy for defining how message failures should be processed (best effort, retry, or none).

 - A topology is packaged as a single binary, which runs the Topology and all it's Task instances as standalone processes.